-Don't drive slowly in the left lane of traffic.
+Do not drive slowly in the left lane of traffic.

 Avoid gestures.
-Keep you hands on the wheel.
+Keep your hands on the wheel.
 Avoid making any gestures that might anger another driver, even seemingly harmless expressions of irritation like shaking your head.
 Be a cautious and courteous driver.
 If another driver seems eager to get in front of you, say, "Be my guest."
-This response will soon become a habit and you won't be as offended by other drivers' actions.
+This response will soon become a habit and you will not be as offended by other drivers' actions.